-Looking at existing projects in terms of energy output, onshore wind is the largest renewable energy source, followed by photovoltaics and biogas/biomethane.
-In 2017, wind energy onshore and offshore were the most important segments, attracting 67 per cent of total investments in the renewable sector.
+Looking at existing projects in terms of energy output, onshore wind is the largest renewable energy source, followed by biogas/biomethane and photovoltaics.

 Sizes of projects vary considerably.
-The largest projects are offshore wind farms with sizes of approximately 288 to 400MW.
-On the other hand, a number of small onshore wind farms only comprise up to five wind turbines, whereas larger sizes are also common, depending on the availability of suitable space.
+The largest projects are offshore wind farms with installed capacities of approximately 288MW to 500MW.
+However, a number of small onshore wind farms only comprise up to five wind turbines, whereas larger sizes are also common, depending on the availability of suitable space.

 Regarding future developments, several offshore wind farms are currently in the planning or construction stage.
-Also in onshore wind, a considerable number of projects are currently being constructed that may still benefit from EEG remuneration without having to participate in tender proceedings, due to grandfathering rules.
-In the future, the development of offshore and onshore wind, as well as photovoltaics and biomass at utility-scale, is subject to the development corridors prescribed in the EEG; ie, the installed capacity that is going to be made available in the upcoming tender rounds.
+Also in onshore wind, a considerable number of projects are currently being constructed and with the end of the Renewable Energy Sources Act (EEG) remuneration period approaching for early projects, repowering increasingly becomes of interest.
+The development of offshore and onshore wind, as well as photovoltaics and biomass at utility-scale, is subject to the development corridors prescribed in the EEG; that is, the installed capacity that is going to be made available in the upcoming tender rounds.